Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 # venafi_certificate

+!> We dropped support for RSA PKCS#1 formatted keys in version 15.0 and also for EC Keys in version 0.15.4 (you can find out more about this transition in [here](https://github.com/Venafi/vcert/releases/tag/v4.17.0)).
+For backward compatibility during Terraform state refresh please update to version 0.15.5 or above

 Provides access to TLS key and certificate data enrolled using Venafi.
 This can be used to define a certificate.